-The sixth stop on the Cell Phone Audio Tour of the Dungeness historical area at Cumberland Island National Seashore is the Recreation Building, which is located on the left side of Dungeness Mansion.
+The seventh stop on the walking tour of the Dungeness Historical District at Cumberland Island National Seashore is the Recreation Building, which is located on the left side of Dungeness Mansion.
 Other than the mansion itself, this is the largest structural ruin around, so you cannot miss it.
-The building was L-shaped, with the longer section of the L holding various rooms for recreational purposes, including an indoor, heated swimming pool, while the shorter segment of the L was the apartment of Frank Carnegie, one of Lucy Carnegie’s two bachelor sons.
+The building was L-shaped, with the longer section of the L holding various rooms for recreational purposes including an indoor, heated swimming pool, while the shorter segment of the L was the apartment of Frank Carnegie, one of Lucy Carnegie’s two bachelor sons.
 The house has slowly been falling apart.
 Walls remained when I first visited in 2016.
 Nothing is left standing but the fireplace chimney in 2022.

 Built in 1896 for the entire family to enjoy, it became the de facto clubhouse for the Carnegie boys and their bachelor friends to hang out and party in, which is why they called it The Casino.
 Like many buildings on the property, it became dilapidated due to the Carnegie children and their heirs not being able to afford its upkeep.
 The main part of the building was in poor shape by the 1980s and stood falling apart until at least 2011, at which point it looked similar to what was left of the Frank Carnegie apartment in 2016.
 Due to being a hazard, the National Park Service eventually removed all of the wood and other portions that threatened to collapse, leaving only the chimney and foundation.
 When I visited in 2022 I discovered that the chimney had also since been removed.